01 January 2022

 Matthew Withey tells the story of the extraordinary woman whose lifelong interest in collecting led to her amassing the collections which now form the Highland Folk Museum.

-In 2017 the Highland Folk Museum welcomed more than 70,000 visitors to its site in Badenoch in the beautiful Cairngorms National Park.
-The museum is an important centre for ‘living history’, where visitors experience the daily lives and surroundings of ordinary Highlanders over a 250-year period from 1700 to the middle of the 20th century.
+The Highland Folk Museum is an important centre for ‘living history’, where visitors experience the daily lives and surroundings of ordinary Highlanders over a 250-year period from 1700 to the middle of the 20th century.

 These everyday stories are interwoven with displays of historic buildings and traditional Highland objects from a renowned collection of furniture, tools, farming implements and machinery, horse tackle, cooking and dining utensils and vessels, pottery, glass, musical instruments, sporting equipment, weapons, clothing and textiles, jewellery, books, photographs and archive papers with accounts of superstitions, stories and songs, and home-crafted items of every shape and description, including basketry, Barvas ware and treen.